 A Dip in the Indian Ocean

-Although late in the day, we were still able to catch some rays on the beach and to feel the water.
-This was our very first time experiencing the Indian Ocean, which was just so cool!
+Although we arrived late in the day, we were still able to catch some rays on Karon beach and to feel the water.
+This was our very first time experiencing the Indian Ocean, which was really neat!

-The first night, we just did some exploring to get a feel for the area.
-We checked out the shops and searched for souvenirs before eating dinner at Deepawali Indian Restaurant.
-Obviously, we didn’t get enough Indian food in India, so we needed more in Thailand, haha.
+After stopping at the beach, we walked around to get a feel for the area, popped into some shops, and searched for souvenirs before grabbing dinner at Deepawali – Fine Indian Restaurant – Karon.
+Obviously, we didn’t get enough Indian food in India, so we needed to try more in Thailand, haha.

 Drinks at The Garage OG

-After dinner, we made our way to The Garage OG, where we had a couple of Chang beers – when in Thailand, have Thai beers! – and listened to a fun band covering some popular American music.
-We also made friends with the stray pup that was hanging around our table, but we didn’t pet it just to be safe.
+After dinner, we made our way to The Garage OG, where we had a couple of Chang beers—when in Thailand, have Thai beers!—and listened to a fun band covering some popular American music.
+We also made friends with the stray pup that was hanging around our table.
+But, remember to never pet the stray dogs, just to be safe!

 Day 2 on Karon Beach

-The next day was a beach day!
-Finally, some much needed relaxation after all of our flights, long drives, and boat rides.
-First, we picked up a couple of towels for 300 Thai Baht (~$10 USD) each, since we hadn’t packed any.
+Our next day on Karon Beach was a beach day!
+And, we were excited for some much-needed relaxation after all of our flights, long drives, and boat rides.

-A Broad Recommendation: we recommend not packing bulky items like towels when traveling to another country.
-You can always pick these up during the trip and even take them home as souvenirs, space permitting!
+A Broad Recommendation: I don’t recommend packing bulky items like towels when traveling to another country.
+You can always pick these up during the trip and take them home as souvenirs, space permitting!
 Worst case, they’re relatively cheap and can be left behind if you don’t have enough room.

 Lunch at Mama Restaurant

-Behind the pool was a serene garden for all of you folks out there who love to meditate.
-It was definitely a cute spot to relax and cool off.
+Behind the pool is a serene garden where you can sit and reflect or meditate.
+This was a cute spot to relax and cool off after a morning on the beach!

 Dinner at Two Chefs Bar & Grill